 Stellarium stores its data (orbital elements and other details) about solar system objects (planets, their moons, minor bodies) in two files.
-File data/ssystem_major.ini in the installation directory contains data for the planets and their moons.
+File data/ssystem_major.ini in the installation directory contains data for the planets and their moons, and should never be touched by users.
 File data/ssystem_minor.ini contains data for minor bodies, i.e., planetoids and comets.
 The file will be taken from the user data directory if it also exists there, which means that users can add minor planets or comets as they become observable by editing this file.